gift-080/Gift--Ngoveni-CPUT-Eporttfolio/README.md

 ## 4. PROFESSIONAL NETWORKING.

 ### EVIDENCE.
-I completed the **Professional Networking** course and learned how important it is to build meaningful connections in the IT industry.
+I completed the Professional Networking course and learned how important it is to build meaningful connections in the IT industry.
-The course explained the **purpose of networking**, how to approach networking events, and the importance of the **“golden rule” of networking — give before you get.**
+The course explained the purpose of networking, how to approach networking events, and the importance of the “golden rule” of networking — give before you get.
-I also learned how to create and maintain professional relationships through platforms like **LinkedIn** and industry meetups.
+I also learned how to create and maintain professional relationships through platforms like LinkedIn and industry meetups.

 I achieved a **100% score**, showing my clear understanding of how professional networking supports career growth and future opportunities.